MicrosoftDocs/well-architected/well-architected/cost-optimization/tradeoffs.md

 description: Learn about tradeoffs that you might encounter when you design workload architectures and operations for cost optimization.
 author: ckittel
 ms.author: chkittel
-ms.date: 10/12/2023
+ms.date: 11/15/2023
 ms.topic: conceptual
 ---

 # Cost Optimization tradeoffs

-Several factors come into play when designing a workload to maximize return on investment (ROI) under financial constraints.
-You first need clearly defined functional and non-functional requirements.
-A work and effort prioritization strategy are essential.
-The foundation is a team with a strong sense of financial responsibility.
-They should have a good understanding of available technology and their billing models.
+When you design a workload to maximize return on investment (ROI) under financial constraints, you first need clearly defined functional and non-functional requirements.
+A work and effort prioritization strategy is essential.
+The foundation is a team that has a strong sense of financial responsibility.
+The team should have a strong understanding of available technologies and their billing models.

 After you understand the ROI of a workload, you can start improving it.
-To improve the ROI, you should consider how aligning to the [Cost Optimization design principles](./principles.md) and recommendations in the [Design review checklist for Cost Optimization](./checklist.md) might influence the efforts in other pillars.
-For cost optimization, it's important to avoid the trap of focusing on a cheaper solution.
-Choices that focus only on minimizing spend can increase the risk of undermining your workload's business goals and reputation.
-This article lists example tradeoffs that a workload team might encounter when considering the target setting, design, and operations for cost optimization.
+To improve the ROI, consider how decisions based on the [Cost Optimization design principles](./principles.md) and the recommendations in the [Design review checklist for Cost Optimization](./checklist.md) might influence the goals and optimizations of other Azure Well-Architected Framwork pillars.
+For cost optimization, it's important to avoid focusing on a cheaper solution.
+Choices that focus only on minimizing spending can increase the risk of undermining your workload's business goals and reputation.
+This article describes example tradeoffs that a workload team might encounter when considering the target setting, design, and operations for cost optimization.

 ## Cost Optimization tradeoffs with Reliability

-The cost of a service disruption must be measured against the cost to prevent or recover from one.
-If the cost of disruptions exceeds the cost of reliability design, then you should invest more to prevent or mitigate disruptions.
-Conversely, the cost of the reliability efforts might be more than the cost of a disruption, including factors such as compliance requirements and reputation.
-Only then, should you consider strategic divestment in reliability design.
+The cost of a service disruption must be measured against the cost of preventing or recovering from one.
+If the cost of disruptions exceeds the cost of reliability design, you should invest more to prevent or mitigate disruptions.
+Conversely, the cost of the reliability efforts might be more than the cost of a disruption, including factors like compliance requirements and reputation.
+You should consider strategic divestment in reliability design only in this scenario.

-> :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff**: **Reduced resiliency.** A workload employs resiliency measures to attempt to avoid and withstand specific types and quantities of malfunction.
+> :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff: Reduced resiliency.** A workload incorporates resiliency measures to attempt to avoid and withstand specific types and quantities of malfunction.

-- Cost-saving measures might underprovision a component or overconstrain its scaling, making it more likely to fail with sudden spikes in demand.
+- To save money, the workload team might underprovision a component or overconstrain its scaling, making the component more likely to fail during sudden spikes in demand.

-- Consolidating workload resources (*increasing density*) for cost optimization makes individual component more likely to fail during spikes in demand and maintenance operations (such as updates).
+- Consolidating workload resources (*increasing density*) for cost optimization makes individual components more likely to fail during spikes in demand and during maintenance operations like updates.

-- Removing components that support *resiliency design patterns*, such as a message bus, and creating a direct dependency reduces self-preservation capabilities.
+- Removing components that support resiliency design patterns, like a message bus, and creating a direct dependency reduces self-preservation capabilities.

-- Cost reductions made by *reducing redundancy* can cause a workload to be able to handle fewer concurrent malfunctions.
+- Saving money by reducing redundancy can reduce a workload's ability to handle concurrent malfunctions.

-- Selecting *budget SKUs* may limit the maximum service level objective (SLO) the workload can reach.
+- Using budget SKUs might limit the maximum service-level objective (SLO) that the workload can reach.

 - Setting hard spending limits can prevent a workload from scaling to meet legitimate demand.